KonDob/PokeData-Challenge/README.md

 Data extracting : it`s better to use JSON.
 But I"d faced with some  unclear issue with readFromJson method in apache_beam package.
+There is few more ways to print the tranformed data from Task 2.
+I choose to print items in the pipeline such like : using DB query(SELECT * ...) etc.

 ## About